erikgrinaker/toydb/docs/architecture/raft.md

 Once a majority has replicated the log up to a given entry, that log prefix is committed and then applied to a state machine.
 This ensures that all nodes will apply the same commands in the same order and eventually reach the same state (assuming the commands are deterministic).
-Raft itself doesn't care what the state machine and commands are, but in toyDB's case it is a key/value store with put/delete commands.
+Raft itself doesn't care what the state machine and commands are, but in toyDB's case it's SQL tables and rows stored in an MVCC key/value store.

 This diagram from the Raft paper illustrates how a Raft node receives a command from a client (1), adds it to its log and reaches consensus with other nodes (2), then applies it to its state machine